mayank-pant/GravelDB/README.md

 ## Further development
 - [ ] Read Write locks and fine-grained locking
 - [ ] Dynamically determine the optimal level size and Bloom filter configuration based on the workload
-- [ ] Cloud Deployment for consistent and correct benchmark result
+- [ ] On cloud execution for consistent and correct benchmark result
 - [ ] More benchmarking metrics
 - [ ] Primitives data types
 - [ ] Properties file for static and constant values
 - [ ] Level tiered compaction
 - [ ] Multiple parallel compaction and flushMemtable process
 - [ ] Persist tier and SSTable metadata to restore the tree to its previous state after application restart
-- [ ] Skip-List from scratch
+- [ ] More datastores

 ## References
 - Database internals, Chapter 7